 Before we start, we must know about the Roundup function.

 What is Round UP Function?

-Function that rounds a number up, away from 0 (zero).
-The ROUNDUP function is a built-in function in Excel that rounds numbers up to a given number of decimal places.
+A function that rounds a number up, away from 0 (zero).
+The ROUNDUP function in excel is a built-in function in Excel that rounds numbers up to a given number of decimal places.
 It can be used as a worksheet function in Excel.
 As a worksheet function, the ROUNDUP function can be entered as part of a formula in a cell of a worksheet.

 Why Use Round Up?

 To Round a number up to a given number of digits.

 num_digits – The number of digits to which number should be rounded up.